-When a file is imported into AODocs, the ownership is automatically transferred to this account.
-In the following example the storage account is named AODocs Owner.
+When users import files into AODocs, the ownership is automatically transferred to the storage account.
+In the following example the storage account is named AODocs Storage.

-When a file is created in a folder managed by AODocs, the file is initially created with the creator account as its owner, and then it is automatically transferred to the AODocs storage account.
+When users create files in folders managed by AODocs, the files are initially created with the creator account as their owner, and they are then automatically transferred to the AODocs storage account.

 AODocs uses the storage account to build an internal folder structure that is needed to perform certain AODocs functions.
 In particular, AODocs documents owned by the AODocs storage account are organized in a slightly different way from regular user accounts and some folders may appear “duplicated”.
 As a result, the AODocs storage account must be dedicated to AODocs and not be used directly by human users.

 AODocs super administrators can configure multiple AODocs storage accounts.

 It may be necessary to have multiple storage accounts in the following situations: